EGAdams/vite-vue-electron/README.md

 *** WTF does this mean !!!! ***
 they are shimmed to be a generic Vue component type by default.

-just doesn't make any sense.
+just doesn't make any sense.  shimmed?

 In most cases this is fine if you don't really care about component prop types outside of templates.